 Markus specializes in Acceptance Test-driven development, Exploratory Testing, and skillful manual testing, which includes the whole development cycle from idea, vision, coding, finally on to delivery and maintenance.
 One of his favorites is Telecom sphere, which we intend to touch below.

 Maerkus Gärtner (M.) : Telecommunications is a large field.
 When you start working in that field, you are probably not confronted with all of it, but only a part.
-I would suggest to start with learning enough about that particular detail until you become bored.
+When working in software testing outsourcing on a telecom project, I would suggest to start with learning enough about that particular detail until you become bored.
 Then you can easily extend your knowledge from there.

 For example, I started with the business administration part a few years ago.
 I dived deep enough into it to create and maintain a testing suite for that purpose.
 Over time I noticed that we needed to address more and more concerns about real-time rating or billing as well.
 That was when I started to dive deeper into those topics.

 Of course, there are also fields which I know nothing about, like low-level network traffic from the SS7-stack, the differences between various network types, and so on.
 I maintain the illusion that I can easily dive into those topics if I ever need to.

 a1qa: Let’s talk a bit about OSS/BSS projects for operators.
 It is a well-known fact that OSS/BSS solution replacement is one of the most complicated projects for the operators.
 It might cause lots of troubles and take a long time to get a success.
 What’s your opinion about the main challenges operators have during OSS/BSS integration process?
 Is it possible to minimize them with a QA team?